gargana/quickstart-eks-hashicorp-consul/README.md

-# Hashicorp consul on Amazon EKS
+# HashiCorp Consul on Amazon EKS

 **DEVELOPER PREVIEW** - This is a preview release and not intended for production use.